hachyderm/community/community.hachyderm.io/content/en/blog/posts/2024-11-infrastructure-updates/index.md

 # Introduction

-Hachyderm has, over the last two years, established itself as a small corner of the Fediverse where approximately 54,000 users (10,000 monthly active users) have made their fedi-home.
+Hachyderm has, over the last two years, established itself as a small corner of the Fediverse where approximately 54,000 users (~11,000 monthly active users) have made their fedi-home.

+From our `About` on Hachyderm:

 > Here we are trying to build a curated network of respectful
 > professionals in the tech industry around the globe.
 We welcome